bearsnuffle/bearsnuffle.github.io/essays/standards.md

 <img src="../img/standards/me.png">

 As you can see, though, I get an error.
-This is because ESLint wants you to put it what I assume is the commonly taught way:
+This is because ESLint wants you to put it as what I assume is the commonly taught way:

 <img src="../img/standards/them.png">